pjssilva/NLPModelsAlgencan.jl/README.md

 a dynamic library from it as Algencan creates a static library by default.

 1. Add the option `-f PIC` to  `CFLAGS` and `FFLAGS` in the top of the main Makefile.
-Now we have two cases.
+Now we have two cases:

     * You are not going to use HSL libraries (this may preclude good performance) in some problems: